Causes of Erectile Dysfunction in Men

 How erections work: basic anatomy and physiology

 An erection is a coordinated event between blood vessels, nerves, and hormones that produces firm, reliable rigidity.
-Understanding these steps helps you see why multiple medical issues can disrupt function, and it frames Causes of Erectile Dysfunction in Men as often rooted in clear physiological breakdowns that respond to treatment.
+Understanding these steps helps you see why multiple medical issues can disrupt function, and it shows that erectile dysfunction is often rooted in clear physiological breakdowns that respond to treatment.

 Blood flow and vascular mechanisms

 Arterial inflow fills the spongy tissues of the corpora cavernosa, while venous outflow is compressed to maintain pressure.
-Healthy endothelial function and arterial patency are essential, so vascular disease reduces blood delivery and is a leading medical contributor, often listed among Causes of Erectile Dysfunction in Men at the top of clinical assessments.
+Healthy endothelial function and arterial patency are essential, so vascular disease reduces blood delivery and is a leading medical contributor, often listed among the leading causes in clinical assessments.

 Vascular causes of erectile dysfunction are among the most common, as reduced blood flow directly affects the ability to achieve or maintain an erection.
 Conditions like high blood pressure and atherosclerosis play a major role in this process.